clevelandmusicco/HothouseExamples/src/TriChorus/README.md

 Rinse and repeat this math for DEPTH and DELAY.

 > [!WARNING]
-> Since these variation values are used as computational factors, it's easy to create ugly sounds.
-Starting with all the switches DOWN is recommended.
-Experiment, experiment, experiment!
+> Since these values are used as computational factors, it's easy to create ugly sounds.
+Start with all the switches DOWN and experiment, experiment, experiment!

 ### Controls